500 gm (1 pound) potatoes, peeled and cubed

 Cook potatoes in water until just tender.
 Don't drain.

 In separate pan heat the oil, add the onion and bacon.
-Sauté until the onion is golden brown.
+Sautee until the onion is golden brown.
 Add flour to bacon and onion mixture, stir until flour has browned a little.

 Put the onion and bacon mixture into the potato pan and stir until soup boils and thickens.
-Add stock powder, parsley, chives, salt and pepper.
-Stir well and serve.
-Serves 5 - 6.
+Add stock powder, parsley, chives and salt and pepper.

 There are literally thousands of potato varieties.
 Potatoes include both protein and fibre and are high in complex carbohydrates.
 They contain vitamins B, C iron and potassium.